CrossAnushka/Spaceship-Titanic-Devcomm-/README.md

 This project predicts whether a passenger was transported to another dimension during the mysterious Spaceship Titanic incident using machine learning.

-It was built as part of the Kaggle “Spaceship Titanic” competition and uses **XGBoost Classifier**, a powerful ML model for structured/tabular data.

 ## Files Used